 All applications will be submitted electronically.
 The application is available on the USTA website; you can access it now by clicking here.
 Letters of recommendation and/or resumes are not required nor will they be accepted.

 APPLICATION REVIEW AND INTERVIEWS

 All applications will be reviewed by the Nominating Committee.
 This is a competitive process.
-Typically, over 100 applications are received.
+Typically, more than 100 applications are received.
 Following a review of applications, the Nominating Committee will extend interview invitations to a select group of candidates.
-Interviews for Nominating Committee candidates will take place at the 2012 USTA Annual Meeting in Carlsbad, Calif., March 16 – 19.
-Interviews for Board of Directors candidates will take place at the 2012 USTA Semiannual Meeting in New York, NY, Sept.
-1 – 8, 2012.
-Candidates selected for an interview will be notified by email no later than February 20, 2012.
-Candidates selected for a Nominating Committee interview for a board position (as well as "dual" candidates, applying for both the Nominating Committee and the board) will be notified by email no later than the end of March 2012.
+The majority of interviews for Nominating Committee candidates will take place at the 2014 USTA Annual Meeting in Carlsbad, Calif., March 14-17.
+Interviews for Board of Directors candidates will take place at the 2014 USTA Semiannual Meeting in New York, N.Y., beginning Aug.
+29, 2014.
+Candidates selected for March interviews will be notified by e-mail no later than Feb.
+20, 2014.
+Candidates selected for September interviews will be notified by e-mail no later than the end of April 2014.

 CHARACTERISTICS OF SUCCESSFUL CANDIDATES

 Nominating Committee decisions are based on many factors.
 The Nominating Committee will be looking for directors and nominating committee members who can shape the future of the USTA.
 Our board selection process aims to create a team that in combination possesses the full complement of skills necessary to fulfill the USTA’s mission and goals.